Ian12467/CALDAV/README.md

 calendarForm :: Form CalendarForm calendarForm = CalendarForm
     <$> "url" .: textField
-This code defines a CalendarController which has two actions, startAction and showAction.
-The startAction is used to display the form to the user and the showAction is used to handle the form submission.
-The CalendarForm data type is used to hold the data entered by the user in the form.
+This code defines a `CalendarController` which has two actions, `startAction` and `showAction`.
+The `startAction` is used to display the form to the user and the `showAction` is used to handle the form submission.
+The `CalendarForm` data type is used to hold the data entered by the user in the form.

-The calendarForm function is used to create the form fields and it defines a single text field for the URL.
+The `calendarForm` function is used to create the form fields and it defines a single text field for the URL.

-When the form is submitted, you can handle the form submission in the showAction and use the url from the form to run the merge process and update the calendar feed.
+When the form is submitted, you can handle the form submission in the `showAction` and use the `url` from the form to run the merge process and update the calendar feed.

 Please note that this is a simple example, and you may need to adjust it to work with your specific use case and also need to import the necessary libraries and modules.

-##Step 4: Use IHP's built-in functionality for filtering and adding prefixes to event titles.
+### Step 4: Use IHP's built-in functionality for filtering and adding prefixes to event titles

 IHP provides several built-in functions that you can use to filter and add prefixes to event titles in your calendar feed.

-To filter events, you can use the filterEvents function which takes a predicate function and a list of events and returns a list of events that satisfy the predicate.
-Here's an example of how you might use filterEvents to filter events based on their summary:
+To filter events, you can use the `filterEvents` function which takes a predicate function and a list of events and returns a list of events that satisfy the predicate.
+Here's an example of how you might use `filterEvents` to filter events based on their summary:

 import IHP.Calendar
 import Data.Text (isInfixOf)